evansuva/CryptocurrencyCabal/web/content/classes/class18.md

 For a more accessible presentation, at least if you don't read French, try: [_Poisson Processes_](http://www.rle.mit.edu/rgallager/documents/6.262lateweb2.pdf), Robert Gallager.

+Alan E. Gelfand and Herbert Solomon, [_A Study of Poisson's Models for Jury Verdicts in Criminal and Civil Trials_](http://www.jstor.org/stable/pdf/2284062.pdf?acceptTC=true), Journal of the American Statistical Association, 1973.

 [Blockchain: Median (?)
 Confirmation Time](https://blockchain.info/charts/avg-confirmation-time) (not sure they understand the difference - URL has "avg", title has "median")

 [quandl.com: Average Confirmation Time](https://www.quandl.com/data/BCHAIN/ATRCT-Bitcoin-Average-Transaction-Confirmation-Time)